 How Are They Risky?

 We already know that viruses and bacteria are harmful microbes that are present in a variety of environments, and if they enter your body, they can start multiplying and cause illness.
 They are transmitted by people, animals, or other environmental sources, depending on specific pathogens.
 And although both viruses and bacteria infect you in similar ways, they are quite different from one another.

 Viruses are submicroscopic, and they are not even considered cells by biologists.
 They are essentially RNA or DNA strands covered in envelopes, but this is just an oversimplification.
 The most common diseases caused by viruses are chickenpox, common cold, influenza and rabies.
-On the bright side, most viruses can only survive on surfaces for a few h or days before they disintegrate, which is why you need to disinfect the surfaces around the house often.
+On the bright side, most viruses can only survive on surfaces for a few hours or days before they disintegrate, which is why you need to disinfect the surfaces around the house often.

 On the other hand, bacteria are relatively tame.
 They are mostly harmless, except a few ones that can cause illnesses like ear infection, strep throat, urinary tract infection, whooping cough, etc. Unlike viruses, bacteria can survive longer on surfaces and can even multiply.
 When you disinfect the surfaces around your home or wash your hands, you are eliminating all the bacteria as well.

 Usually, viruses and bacteria spread through a chain of infections.
 To protect yourself and your family, you need to break this chain, and here’s how you can do that.

 Viruses and bacteria can stay on surfaces for hours and days.
 When you touch those surfaces, these microbes get on your skin, enter your body, and infect you.
 This is one of the most common ways for such microbes to infect you.